ethereumjs/ethereumjs-monorepo/packages/client/README.md

 ### Custom Chains

 The EthereumJS client supports running custom chains based on a custom chain configuration.
-There are two ways of reading in custom chain configuration parameters
+There are two ways of reading in custom chain configuration parameters:

 #### Common-based Configuration